-I wanted a different future and could not be handcuffed for the rest of my life.
+I wanted a different future and could not be handcuffed to one job for the rest of my life.

 Now, I’m not suggesting you do what I did.
 It was a horrible decision.
 Quitting your job with no plan except to live off your savings for a year and figure it out is naive.